 6. Do a target audience analysis with Facebook Insights

 The last way of doing a target audience analysis is using Facebook Insights.

 With this tool, you can quickly determine the number of the people who viewed your page and see these views by:

 - Section (posts, videos, photos)

 For example, if you see that your subscribers prefer videos to other types of content, it’s better to focus on creating videos rather than on placing photos.

-What’s more, you can see there insights about your Facebook page’s followers, recommendations, previews, etc. This information will definitely come in handy if you want to meet the people who will love your business!
+What’s more, there you can see insights about your Facebook page’s followers, recommendations, previews, etc. This information will definitely come in handy if you want to meet the people who will love your business!

 Target audience analysis is the key to your dropshipping business success, and it definitely should become a part of your marketing strategy.
 Regularly use these ways of defining your target audience and you’ll open up new horizons for your dropshipping business!